chipxsd/stream-based-sync/stream-based-sync.md

 #### Publishing Events

 This is how we turn model mutation into events.
-The only thing that's left for these `Events` is shipping them off to the stream.
+The only thing that's left for these `Events` is shipping them off to the server and on to the stream.

 ```swift
 // Sends the event to the stream over the network.
 self.stream.publish(event)
 ```

-Todo:

-* [x] How to turn model changes into `Events`.
-* [x] Run the `List` functions through a few examples.

 ### 4.2 Inbound Reconciliation